mitshah1207/avon/README.md

 - OPTION 1: hand feeding (giving him kibble piece by piece whilst stroking him and being affectionate) and part trick training.
 Important not to trick train too much as can stress out.
 We aim to do 3-5 minutes of trick training, starting and ending with an easy trick (e.g. sit, down, high five).
 - OPTION 2: feed meal through Kong wobbler
 - OPTION 3: feed meal through structured walk
-- OPTION 4: rarely give it for 'free' in a bowl, and is reserved if has had a particularly stressful day recently, or on occasion to give him a break.
+- OPTION 4: give it for 'free' in a bowl, and is reserved if has had a particularly stressful day recently, or on occasion to give him a break.
 He will eat this meal within one minute if this method is used.

 **Treats** (NB: walk-specific treats must not be used in the home as treats):
   - Home - carrot cube chunks (too much causes diarrhoea), kibble, radishes, banana, peanut butter